 To begin the natural healing process, the ends of the broken bone should be lined up first.
 It is known as reducing the fracture.

-- Plaster casts or functional braces to hold the aligned bone in a position until the fracture healed.
+- Plaster casts or functional braces to hold the aligned bone in a position until the fracture heals.

-- It is fixed with metal plates and screws through minimally invasive techniques.
+- A Fracture is fixed with metal plates and screws through minimally invasive techniques.

-- Internal metal rods called intramedullary nails are placed at the centre of long bones.
+- Internal metal rods called intramedullary nails are placed at the center of long bones.
 In children, flexible wires are used.

-- External fixators made of metal or carbon fibre to scaffold the broken bone from outside the body.
+- External fixators made of metal or carbon fiber to scaffold the broken bone from outside the body are also used.

 Traction is a method used to manage the fractures and dislocations that can’t be treated by casting.
 It is a process where force is applied to stretch certain body parts in a specific direction.
 The goal of traction procedure is to stretch the muscles, and tendons surrounding the broken bone to support the bone ends for proper alignment and healing.